 - Do not use excessively many k points in each band segment, for instance no more than 11.
-We also note that 21 is a reasonable value to sample the fine features of a band structure. - exx_band_structure_version 1 is preferred.
-The real-space band structure version value=1 has low overhead and is accurate IF a reasonably dense k_grid is used during the preceding s.c.f. calculation. exx_band_structure_version 1 is therefore the recommended approach.
-For very sparse s.c.f. k_grid settings, it can, however, fail.
+We also note that 21 is a reasonable value to sample the fine features of a band structure. - The real-space band structure version value=1 has low overhead and is accurate IF a reasonably dense k_grid is used during the preceding s.c.f. calculation.
+For very sparse s.c.f. k grid settings, it can, however, fail.
 In that case, the failure is so obvious that one cannot miss it.
-For better results, please avoid particularly k_grid dimensions of 1 (one) in the s.c.f. part of the calculation.
-We apologize for this inconvenience.
-On the bright side, if you use exx_band_structure_version 1 correctly, it will give reliable results without much overhead compared to the underlying s.c.f. calculation.
-We recommend to test to be sure. - exx_band_structure_version 2 is a fallback method that will always work but comes with significant time and memory overhead.
+We have implemented a criterion k_grid is dense enough to produce the reasonable that checks if the used band structure.
+It stops the code in case the check was not successful.
+The used criterion is deliberately tight to be safe, and that means that for some (not all!) systems you can get the reasonable band structure even with the k grid that has 1 k-point less in every direction compared to the grid returned by the criterion.
+If you want to bypass the check, you can use override warning loose kgrid keyword in control.in.
+If you do, we advise to use it with discretion and always test the results. - exx_band_structure_version 2 is a fallback method that will always work but comes with significant time and memory overhead.
 If the plotted band structure from the real-space version exx_band_structure_version value=1 has obvious numerical problems, please switch to a denser k_grid during s.c.f.
 Only if this approach is not successful or possible, consider exx_band_structure_version 2.
 The latter will always work, as the critical part of the work is handled in reciprocal space.
 As a consequence, though, sparsity in real space can no longer be exploited, and the band structure calculation becomes much slower than the real-space version. - In case of doubt, the band structure ONLY at k-points used during the s.c.f. cycle itself can also be printed along certain directions by using the output band_during_scf keyword, which ensures that only the information that went into the s.c.f. cycle is actually used.
 This is mainly useful for debugging purposes.